lallo-unitn/Adv_prog_crypto_project/README.md

 - **No Mutual TLS Between WildFly and MariaDB:** Mutual TLS was not implemented due to documentation limitations.
 - **Replay Attack Mitigation:** Currently, the digital signature system lacks adequate protection against replay attacks.

-## Contact and Support

-For any issues, please contact the project maintainers at the email addresses provided above.

----

-Feel free to open issues or contribute by submitting a pull request if you have improvements or bug fixes to suggest!